gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSplineInterpolator.md

 The extrapolation rules are initialised from the discrete space of `Basis`, so the corresponding ddc discrete space must be initialised before construction.
+This overload is only available when both extrapolation rules can be built automatically (they are default-constructible, or the tag [**ExtrapolationRule::Constant**](structExtrapolationRule_1_1Constant.md) is used) - otherwise use the overload that takes the extrapolation rules explicitly.